KennethEnevoldsen/snip/docs/report.md

 already provided the wieghting - is this an additional weight before the GCTA weighting) and `--power -1` (GCTA / naive).
 I am a bit unsure how this is done.

+# TODO

+- [ ] Do a single snp analysis with the same number of individuals
+- [ ] Check relu compression (why is there trivial SNPs?)
+- [ ] Redo analysis with more ind.
+  - [ ]  time estimate (for compression?)
+  - [ ]  more traits (e.g. Doug Speed will send a path for the bloodsamples)
+- [ ] compare w.
+R^2 pruning
+- [x] Plot Single SNPs
+- [x] Figure out the role of the Q_J (examine)
+- [ ] Calculate correlation

+## central question:
+The fundamental question we are asking is, "are these compressions useful".
+Do they provide any benefits over having SNP data?
+So please think how we can answer this question.
+Ultimately, it is ok if the answer is "no", provided we are confident we have tried hard enough.